a2-choudhry/Diabetes_prediction/README.md

 - Data import: The data was read from the 'Diabetes.csv' file using Pandas, and null values were checked in the dataframe.

-- Dataset description: The meaning of each column in the dataset was provided.
+- Dataset description: The meaning of each column in the dataset was provided

 - Data splitting: The data was grouped by the 'Outcome' column to visualize the distribution of the dependent variable.
 A count plot was created to visualize the distribution.